ETIMC/Report/typst/sections/Sprint 4.typ

 #import "@preview/codly:1.3.0": *
 #import "@preview/subpar:0.2.2"

-overview
+= Sprint 4 <sec:sprint4>
+Overview

-== CAD Design
+== CAD <sec:sprint4Cad>

-Based on user testing, the NFC side of the chassis was redesigned with a narrower opening.
+Based on user testing, showing that the NFC cards easily fell out of the NFC card insertion hole (@sec:sprint3test), and that the initial design unintentionally allowed for foreign objects to be inserted, which was a concern voiced by a test participant (@sec:sprint2test), the NFC side of the chassis was redesigned with a narrower opening.
 During printing, however, support structures were generated inside the opening, which proved difficult to remove.
-Despite this, the smaller opening was retained for further testing, as previous testers had found the original size too large and had asked if unrelated objects could be inserted.
+Despite this, the smaller opening was retained for further testing.

-Additionally, potentiometer toppers were designed and developed based on earlier feedback.
-The initial designs were inspired by (VIDEO), but adjusted to match the specific dimensions of the potentiometers and holes in the lid.
+Additionally, potentiometer knobs were designed and developed based on earlier feedback (@sec:sprint3test).
+The initial designs were inspired by @bluefinbima_creating_2021, but adjusted to match the specific dimensions of the potentiometers and holes in the lid.
 Several versions were modeled and printed.
-The first prototype was a simple cap designed to fit directly onto the potentiometer shaft (IMAGE), used to verify fit and tolerances.
+The first version was a simple knob designed to fit directly onto the potentiometer shaft (@fig:fus4pot1), and was used to verify fit and tolerances.

-Thereafter, experimentation with how the bottom of the potentiometer topper should be begun.
-It was made to make toppers that went into the hole of the lid, so the PCB could not be seen (IMAGE).
-This was a good idea in theory, but it was very hard to turn.
-A new modified version of this was printed (IMAGE) and seemed to work.
-There were also printed two slightly different toppers with a flat facet (IMAGE 2 pots), which purpose were to lay on top of the lid, but still covering the holes for the PCB.
-Since all of the potentiometers toppers fitted and work, just had a different feeling, it was decided to test them on the target group, to get their thoughts about them.
+Thereafter, experimentation figuring out how to make the knobs better and potentiometers more robust begun.
+Initially, the design involved the knob to be inserted under the lid of the chassis so that the PCB would not be visible; this idea was good in theory but did not work in practice as turning the knob became near impossible as it was pressed against the lid (@fig:fus4pot2).
+A new modified version of this specific knob with more clearance, was created, printed, and seemed to work (@fig:fus4pot3).
+Furthermore, two additional knobs were printed with bases that rested on top of the lid (@fig:fus4pot4), while still retaining the functionality of hiding the PCB.
+Since the printed knobs all worked, it was decided to later test, which knob was favored by the target group.

-As all designs fit mechanically and differed mainly in tactile feedback and ergonomics, it was decided to include them in testing with the target group to gather user preferences.
+#subpar.grid(
+  columns: (1fr, 1fr, 1fr, 2fr),
+  caption: [Potentiometer toppers.],
+  label: <fig:fus4>,
+  align: top,
+  figure(image("../images/sprint 4/pottop1.png", width: 37%),
+    caption: [Knob for only the shaft.]), <fig:fus4pot1>, figure(image("../images/sprint 4/pottop2.png", width: 40%),
+    caption: [Knob for under lid.]), <fig:fus4pot2>, figure(image("../images/sprint 4/pottop3.png", width: 40%),
+    caption: [Redesigned knob for under the lid.]), <fig:fus4pot3>, figure(image("../images/sprint 4/pottop4.png", width: 65%),
+    caption: [Knobs resting on top of PCB.]), <fig:fus4pot4>
+)

 == Potentiometer MIDI
-The functionality of the potentiometers was handled in much different way than the buttons.
-Since they were all plugged in to a multiplexer, each potentiometer could only be read, when the three "select" pins on the multiplexer were set to the right binary values.
+The functionality of the potentiometers was handled in a much different way than the buttons (@sec:sprint2Buttons).
+Since they were all plugged into a multiplexer, each potentiometer could only be read, when the three _select_ pins on the multiplexer were set to the right binary values @texas_instruments_high-speed_2004.

 The select pins were defined as digital pins using _digitalio_, as they did not require specific analog signals (@listing:sprint4Pot:9).
 However, the multiplexer output pin was set as an analog input port on the Pico 1's using _analogio_ (@listing:sprint4Pot:7).

-The reading of the potentiometers themselves worked by continuously iterating through and array of the multiplexer settings for each potentiometer, setting the multiplexer to let that potentiometers signal through (@listing:sprint4Pot:18).
-This signal was then read and processed before continuing to the next setting.
+Reading the potentiometer values worked by continuously iterating through an array containing the binary multiplexer settings for each potentiometer, setting the multiplexer to let a specific potentiometer's signal through one at a time (@listing:sprint4Pot:18).

-The processing of the signals consisted of sampling the potentiometer multiple times (@listing:sprint4Pot:23) and getting the average read 16-bit value from the samples (@listing:sprint4Pot:26).
-This was required as the potentiometers seemed to produced slightly fluctuating values.
-Afterwards, the averaged 16 bit number would be mapped to a range of 0-127 (@listing:sprint4Pot:27), as this is the range MIDI works in.
-Lastly, it would be checked if this value was different than the potentiometer's last value (@listing:sprint4Pot:28), and if it was, it would be forwarded to the Host in a special message consisting of the id of the potentiometer and its value (@listing:sprint4Pot:30).
-On the Host side, this message would be received and processed much like button presses.
-The main difference is that, instead of sending MIDI notes messages to Ableton Live 11, it would send _control change_ messages, which, in Ableton Live 11, can be configured to adjust a wide variety of settings; including instrument sound modifications.
+The processing of the signals consisted of sampling the voltage from the potentiometers multiple times (@listing:sprint4Pot:23) and calculating the average 16-bit value read for each potentiometer from the samples (@listing:sprint4Pot:26).
+This was required as the potentiometers seemed to produce slightly fluctuating values.
+Afterwards, the averaged 16-bit number would be mapped to a range of 0-127 (@listing:sprint4Pot:27), as this is the range MIDI works in @wreglesworth_why_nodate.
+Lastly, it would be checked if this value was different than the potentiometer's last value (@listing:sprint4Pot:28), and if it was, it would be forwarded to the Host in a special message consisting of the ID of the potentiometer and its value (@listing:sprint4Pot:30).
+On the Host side, this message would be received and processed much like button presses (@sec:sprint2HostMidiInterface).
+The main difference is that, instead of sending MIDI notes messages to Live, it would send _control change_ messages, which, in Live, can be configured to adjust a wide variety of settings; including instrument sound modifications.

 #codly(
   annotations: (